Aceinna/docs_openrtk/apps/ins.rst

 3. Burn the INS app.

-  Click "UPGRADE" and wait it to complete.
+  Click "UPGRADE" and wait for it to complete.

     .. image:: ../media/ins-app-upgrade-fig-300.png